wangpy/google-play-android-publisher-plugin/README.md

   - ProGuard `mapping.txt` files can also be associated with each app file, for deobfuscating stacktraces
 -  Uploading APK expansion (.obb) files
    - With the option to re-use expansion files from existing APKs, e.g. for patch releases
-- Assigning apps to internal, alpha, beta or production release tracks
+- Assigning apps to internal, alpha, beta, production, or custom release tracks
   - This includes a build step for moving existing versions to a different track, or updating the rollout percentage
     e.g. You can upload an alpha in one job, then later have another job promote it to beta
 - Staged rollout of apps to any release track